 You’d think that, by opting for more casual dress codes, workplaces would offer their employees some relief.
 Instead, we’re left with the ambiguousness of “smart casual” – definitely not formal yet somewhat more laid-back than business casual.
-It purportedly smooths the transition from office to evening and factors client meetings in between, but all we’re left with is head scratching and a bunch of missteps.

 This post may have affiliate links, meaning we earn a small commission on purchases through the links (at no extra cost to you).
 This does not change our opinion but does help support the site.
 Thank you!